DanielAmes/DanielAmes.github.io/_posts/2025-01-10-bayeslogic.md

 According to a certain school of Bayesianism, we should interpret the probability of a proposition as a measure of its plausibility.
 Within this framework, the two values of propositional logic, true and false, become the two extremes of probability, $p = 1$ and $p = 0$.
 And in fact we can show that all arguments in propositional logic are in fact specific cases of the laws of probability.

-As an example, take the two most fundamental forms of argument in propositional logic: modus ponens and the modus tollens.
+As an example, take the two most fundamental forms of argument in propositional logic: _modus ponens_ and _modus tollens_.
 These are our classic Aristotelian syllogisms.
 Symbolically, they look like this:

 ### _Modus Ponens_
 $$\begin{array}{rl}